 Tim Yearington is a Métis person of French-Canadian-Voyageur and Algonquin ancestry.
 His ancestors are from the Kitchizibi (Great River) territory which today is the Ottawa River Valley.
 In addition to being an Métis-Algonquin knowledge keeper and vision quest guide, Tim is a thunderbird medicine carrier, an educator, teacher, storyteller, writer and is also a published author.
-From 2016 to 2018 Tim worked as an Indigenous Elder for Correctional Services Canada in Kingston, Ontario.
+From 2016 to 2018 Tim worked as an Elder/Spiritual Advisor for Correctional Services Canada in Ontario.

 Tim attended Sheridan College in Toronto to study illustration.
 After graduating he moved to Ottawa and started working in the graphic design and advertising industry.
 A few years later he decided to try working for himself and became a professional freelance illustrator.

-Tim uses his rock-solid foundation of Algonquin knowledge to empower people and help them find direction within their life by learning how to do personal vision quests on the land at sacred sites in the wilderness.
-Tim also shares traditional Algonquin knowledge teachings through empowering presentations, storytelling and speaking engagements.
+Tim uses his rock-solid foundation of Algonquin Knowledge to assist people and help them find direction within their life by learning how to do personal vision quests on the land at sacred sites in the wilderness.
+Tim also shares Algonquin "thunderbird medicine" teachings through storytelling, speaking engagements and empowerment presentations.

 Tim has seasoned experience working with people from all around the world.
 He has taught educators, teachers and students and still gives presentations at colleges and universities.
-He has taught Algonquin ‘medicine ways’ to counsellors, social workers, psychologists, mental health workers, doctors, nurses and health care providers.
+He has taught Algonquin "Medicine Ways" to many counsellors, social workers, psychologists, mental health workers, doctors, nurses and health care providers.

-Tim is a wise and experienced vision quest guide.
-He is an enlightening educator of traditional Algonquin knowledge and thunderbird medicine.
-He resides in Kingston, Ontario, but also travels to spend much time in his home Kitchizibi territory along the Upper Ottawa River.
+Tim is an experienced guide and a wise educator.
+He is an enlightening teacher of Algonquin Traditional Knowledge and Thunderbird Medicine.
+He resides in Kingston, Ontario, but still travels to spend personal time in his home Kitchizibi Territory along the Upper Ottawa River.

-For more detailed information please read Tim's Path.
+For more detailed personal information please read Tim's Path.